kcuilla/reactablefmtr/README.md

 The {reactablefmtr} package was built using a combination of **R**, **CSS**, and **HTML** in order to allow any level of **R** user to build highly customizable and stylish tables without having to learn additional programming languages.

+For more examples, check out the [vignettes](https://kcuilla.github.io/reactablefmtr/articles/).
+To stay up to date with the latest upgrades to the development version, be sure to follow the [news](https://kcuilla.github.io/reactablefmtr/news/index.html) section.

 ## Installation

 The {reactablefmtr} package is available from CRAN and can be installed with: